Despite shift, energy giants fall short of U.N. climate goals: study

 LONDON (Reuters) - Europe’s top oil companies are yet to be aligned with U.N.-backed targets to combat climate change even after outlining ambitious plans to slash carbon emissions and pivot to renewable energy, a report backed by a group of major investors said.

-TPI’s analysis of 59 major oil, gas and coal companies said that seven European firms - Glencore, Anglo American, Shell, Repsol, Total, Eni and Equinor - have set out plans to align with long-term pledges made by some governments to cut greenhouse gas emissions.
+TPI's analysis of 59 major oil, gas and coal companies said that seven European firms - Glencore GLEN.L, Anglo American AAL.L, Shell, Repsol REP.MC, Total TOTF.PA, Eni ENI.MI and Equinor EQNR.OL - have set out plans to align with long-term pledges made by some governments to cut greenhouse gas emissions.

 But those targets equate to global temperatures rising by 3.2 degrees and are “widely regarded as insufficient to avert dangerous climate change,” the report, published on Wednesday, said.